-To return to the previous view, with the same zoom level and viewing conditions, click the ‘back’ button at the bottom left of the window.
-To leave the VM at this point click the cross at the top right-hand corner of the VM window; this returns you either to the main sample page or the Collection page.
+To return to the previous microscope view of the sample, with the same zoom level and viewing conditions, click the ‘Back’ button at the bottom left of the window.
+To leave the VM at this point, click the cross at the top right-hand corner of the VM window; this returns you either to the main sample page or the Collection page.

-Millimetre scales at the top and left of the thin section alter as the sample is zoomed in and out.
+Millimetre scales at the top and left of the thin section adjust as the sample is zoomed in and out.
 You can find the exact location of any mineral or feature by dragging the location cross hairs from its dock at the top left and moving it to the location required.
 The cross hairs stay in that position as you zoom in or out, until you either move the location point or reset the cross hairs.
-To reset the cross hairs move the cursor to the top left of the millimetre scale.
+To reset the cross hairs, click or tap on the dock at the top left of the millimetre scale.

 You can determine the dimensions of any mineral or feature in the sample by clicking on the measure tool button at the bottom right of the VM window.

-Finally, to close the VM window and perhaps search for another rock, click the cross at the top right-hand corner and return to the specimen page.
+Finally, to close the VM window and perhaps search for another rock, click the cross at the top right-hand corner and return to the sample or Collection page.

-The 'View hand specimen' icon links to a rotating view of the rock sample, which will open in a new pop-up lightbox.
+The 'Object' icon links to a rotating view of a hand specimen of the rock sample, which will open in a new page.